 Whether you’re eyeing charming cities like Vancouver or craving to experience one of the world’s most diverse natural landscapes, there’s plenty to unpack on a Canadian adventure.

-Our selection of tours are the perfect way to experience Canada’s beautifully sparse landscape.
-Explore the majestic Rocky Mountains studded with vast forests, glistening lakes, glaciers and bears (don’t worry, we’ll keep our distance).
-Or perhaps you’ll choose to discover more about this fascinating country.
-Drive through the coastal national park, Fundy – witness awe-inspiring high tides and spot an array of wildlife in the Acadian Forests like the snowshoe hare and the Canadian porcupine (we definitely recommend you bring your camera; you’ll want to capture this).
+Canada's landscape is truly beautiful, make sure you bring your camera for this one!
+The majestic Rocky Mountains are studded with vast forests, glistening lakes, glaciers and bears (don’t worry, we’ll keep our distance).
+Our drive through the coastal national park, Fundy, gives you the chance to spot an array of wildlife in the Acadian Forests like the snowshoe hare and the Canadian porcupine.
 Why not add on a voyage through Glacier Bay off the coast of one of the USA's iciest states, Alaska?
 The views will take your breath away.

 Popular FAQs